MenV1S/menv1s.github.io/talks_and_articles.md

 __Date:__ 21.05.2021

-The talk about the detection of errors in the NVD.
+The [talk][3] about the detection of errors in the NVD.
 Errors detected in the vulnerabilities description and methods for automating their detection will be provided.
 <br/>

 [__Slides__(in russian)][1] &nbsp; &nbsp; [__Video__][2]